verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Sample-Level-QC.md

 ## Genome Call Rate

 For each genome, count the number of calls (both variants and non-variant calls, if applicable).
-Any genomes whose count is far away from the mean may indicate a problem.
+Any genomes whose count is far away from the mean may indicate a problem such as sample quality or identical data loaded multiple times.

 ```r